Indecent Exposure – California Penal Code 314 PC

 - Mistaken identity

 Each of these defenses can be raised depending upon the facts of your individual case.
-Be sure to consult a California vehicular manslaughter defense attorney at Wallin & Klarich to learn more.
+Be sure to consult a California sex crimes defense attorney at Wallin & Klarich to learn more.

 California indecent exposure laws FAQs